St Thomas US Virgin Islands Travel Guide

 Winter (Dec-May) is high season, ideal for beach weather with lower humidity and less rain.
 Summer (June-Aug) is shoulder season, with increased heat/humidity but fewer crowds and better prices.
 It is good for activities on the water before hurricane peak.

-Plan your trip around St. Thomas Carnival (late April/the Beginning of may) for an unrivaled opportunity to dive into local celebrations.
+Plan your trip around St. Thomas Carnival (the End of april/the Beginning of may) for an unrivaled opportunity to dive into local celebrations.
 Transfer Day (March 31) features local events commemorating the islands' transfer from Denmark to the U.S.

 The low season (September-November) offers a quieter atmosphere with the fewest tourists.
 Enjoy substantially reduced costs on accommodation and flights.
-Be flexible with plans for weather disruptions in the hurricane season.
+Be flexible with plans for the climate disruptions in the hurricane season.

 Shoulder seasons (late spring/early fall, excluding peak hurricane risk) often present a balance of good weather and fewer crowds, with moderate pricing.
 Many attractions and businesses remain fully operational.